-Bermuda Sail Grand Prix Presented by Hamilton Princess: Competition Basics
+Bermuda Sail Grand Prix Presented by Hamilton Princess

-As a premier sailing competition suited for the island’s pleasant climate and impressive courses, SailGP isn’t just a perfect fit for Bermuda’s storied sailing culture – it’s also likely to have a lasting legacy for the island’s community at large.
+SailGP, the world's most exciting racing on-water, is suited for the island’s pleasant climate and impressive courses.
+SailGP isn’t just a perfect fit for Bermuda’s storied history of sailing culture – it also features community initiatives, likely to have a lasting legacy for the island’s community at large.

 Beyond the Race: More Bermuda Sailing Events